AirshipCMS/Docs/Marketing/Layover.md

 # Layover
 _or, secure Apex Domain A Records as a service._

 You have probably experienced _many many instances_ where you simply need to point your naked, apex domain to "www".

+Why do I have to point my Apex Domain to "www" instead of the other way around?
-Why is this necessary?
-Because many hosted services like Shopify, Big Cartel, Big Commerce, or Airship CMS require you to use a subdomain or `www` for your site, and not your primary domain.
-Why don't these services let you use your primary domain? **Because _it is simply not possible_ to create a CNAME Record for an Apex Domain.** It's not a service restriction, it is a limitation of DNS Providers, period.
-That is why we built Layover to be a service that can handle this type of routing.
+For externally hosted services like Shopify, Big Cartel, Big Commerce, or Airship CMS, you need to point a subdomain such as `www` or `shop` to their service.
+You _can't_ simply create a CNAME Record to point your primary domain to your externally hosted site.
+Why not? **Because _it is simply not possible_ to create a CNAME Record for an Apex Domain.** It's not a restriction put in place by the hosted service; it is a limitation of all DNS Providers, period.

+So we built Layover to be a service that can handle the routing.

+### HTTPS on your apex domain, for free!
+Layover handles https:// for your apex domain, _and more_!

-## Other Services like Layover
+### Other Services like Layover
 There are probably many other services like Layover.
 Many of them are probably

-## HTTPS on your apex domain, for free!
-Layover handles https:// for your apex domain, _and more_!

 Notes